ITensor/website/docs/book/intro.md

 Matrix techniques have been a major success in the applied sciences.
 *Tensor* methods could lead to even deeper insights and more powerful algorithms.
-Tensor networks have driven major advances in physics and chemistry.
+Tensor network methods in physics and chemistry have yielded very precise results and greater understanding of many-body wavefunctions.
-Mathematicians and data scientists are discovering tensor algorithms that decisively outperform standard techniques.
+Mathematicians and computer scientists are using tensor algorithms to uncover correlations in data and to scale algorithms to high-dimensional spaces.

 When a problem is cast into the language of tensors, each tensor index typically has some